 Thank you.
 1

 The first huts were of split tōtara or beech.
 Later, corrugated iron was used.
 Typically they were quite small – four to six bunks.
 Many were built by tramping clubs during the 1930s and 1940s.
-Still standing are many small huts built by the New Zealand Forest Service for deer culling operations in the 1950s and 1960s, often painted orange to show up in mist or twilight.
+Still standing are many small huts built by the New Zealand Forest Service for deer-culling operations in the 1950s and 1960s, often painted orange to show up in mist or at twilight.
 The majority, over 500, are still in use.
 Originally four- and six-bunk designs (with some two-bunk ‘bivvies’), many have since been upgraded.

 Overhanging rocks can also provide shelter.
-Known as bivs or bivvies (bivouacs), the largest and most renowned occur in the schist rocks at Mt Aspiring National Park, and in limestone formations around Mt Arthur in Kahurangi National Park.
+Known as bivs or bivvies (bivouacs), the largest and most renowned occur in the schist rocks of Mt Aspiring National Park, and in limestone formations around Mt Arthur in Kahurangi National Park.
 Some have in-built bunks and dry-stone walls.